yohanncanu/learning/kubernetes/beginners/readme.md

 <img src="beginners.assets/image-20211224115710999.png" alt="image-20211224115710999" style="zoom:50%;" />

-But what happens if some containers crashes or if entire VM is down ?
+But what happens if some containers crash or if the entire VM is down?

-## What is kubernetes
+## What is Kubernetes

 declarative: describe desired state